Azure-Samples/cosmos-db-design-patterns/document-versioning/README.md

 - ✅ It showcases how to implement document versioning in Azure Cosmos DB to track and manage the current and historical versions of documents.
 - ✅  The example illustrates the separation of current document versions stored in a `CurrentOrderStatus` collection and historical document versions stored in a `HistoricalOrderStatus` collection.
-- ✅ It highlights the integration of Azure Cosmos DB change feed with a Function App to capture and copy the versioned documents to the historical collection, enabling efficient tracking and management of document versions.
+- ✅ It highlights the integration of Azure Cosmos DB change feed processor running as a .NET [BackGroundService] (https://learn.microsoft.com/dotnet/architecture/microservices/multi-container-microservice-net-applications/background-tasks-with-ihostedservice) capture and copy the versioned documents to the historical collection, enabling efficient tracking and management of document versions.

 ## Common scenario